If you are looking for a simple wreath to make, then you will love this diy pinecone wreath with acorns! Let’s get started!

 DIY pinecone wreath

 One thing I love about this DIY pinecone and acorn wreath is that it can be used for Christmas too!
-You could spray paint the whole thing in the gold spray paint and add a Christmas ribbon.
+You could spray paint the whole thing in gold spray paint and add a Christmas ribbon.

 Wouldn’t that be pretty?